 Programs/Services provides vocational and independent living rehabilitation programs to increase the independence of individuals who are blind or vision impaired, as well as those with other challenges.
 The Rehabilitation Center’s experienced staff has the capacity to provide a variety of training services to meet the needs of each individual, from basic life skills to advanced technical skills that will yield high level employment and full independence.
 Program services are provided to participants in a one-on-one or group setting and are coordinated based on the needs and interests of each individual.

 Low vision is a visual impairment that interferes with daily activities.
 Generally, this is vision loss that cannot be corrected by standard eyeglasses, contact lenses, medication or surgery.
 The Vision Rehabilitation Center at the San Antonio Lighthouse for the Blind & Vision Impaired offers evaluations on low vision, distance, near magnification and driving devices.
 We also offer computer modification for visual impairment, orientation and mobility, and video electronic magnification services.
-The clinic is a partnership with the University of Incarnate Word Rosenberg School of Optometry.
+The clinic is a partnership with UT Health Science Center.
 Learn More

 To schedule an appointment or learn more; contact the Vision Rehabilitation Center at (210) 805-2500.